How to use the products in the PavePad series – 10 Rules of Thumb

 It is a good idea to start your build up near the terrace entrance or at the tallest point of the terrace, as this is usually where the lowest ground clearance is.
 It will ensure that you do not build the deck too high.
 This also ensures that you have whole tiles lying by the door, giving the best first impression of the terrace, when you walk out on it.
 Use the PavePad size which will be closest to your chosen deck height.
 Thus, you use fewer pads, save money, and the best building-economy is achieved.

 First, place a row going straight out in a line.
 Second, make a row going to the side (towards the nearest wall or barrier).
-You have now made a diagonal for securing your lines and pattern.
-Furthermore, the first reactions from the bearing layer will have made itself known.
-Perhaps the bearing layer will give, due to load strain – leading to more adjustments.
-This will influence your work going forward.
-See more about the the bearing layer at the bottom of this page.
+This creates a diagonal for the pattern and provides the first experience with the load-bearing capacity of the substrate.
+Note: See more about base layers at the bottom of this page.

 If you use natural tiles, granite tiles or other manually cut tiles, you can use Shims to correct both the unevenness of the substrate and the coating.
 Watch this technical video on adaptation to different tile heights.
 Remember that a maximum of 4 Shims may be used per PavePad surface.
 If more is needed, use PavePad 7.5mm instead (it’s cheaper).
 We recommend that you cut your shims for the greatest accuracy.
 If 4 tile corners of different heights meet on a PavePad, you can use Shims to support them all equally both at the top and bottom.